 Five years ago, B2B customers had around five distinct marketing and sales touchpoints during their buying experience—now they can have as many as ten.
 This journey can be cumbersome, and ensuring consistency between touchpoints can be difficult for B2B sellers.
 They could consider dismantling the barriers that have long separated marketing and sales, smoothing the experience as customers move from one touchpoint to the next.

 Customers can get annoyed, while marketers become frustrated by artificial targets that call on them to engage in low-value activities.
 Sellers can become dissatisfied because these MQLs are only marginally more likely to take a meeting; often sellers ignore them and develop separate measures of the pipeline.
-Smart companies are shifting from a “sales funnel” mentality to a “customer buying journey” mindset, with sales and marketing working togethe and oriented on where customers might actually be.
-This enables marketing to play a deeper role in the customer lifecycle, instead of pushing leads that might have little interest in buying.
+Smart companies are shifting from a “sales funnel” mentality to a “customer buying journey” mindset, with sales and marketing working together and oriented on where customers might actually be.
+This enables marketing to play a deeper role in the customer lifecycle.
+Instead of pushing leads that might have little interest in buying.

 One enterprise software company parted ways with the MQL concept entirely.
 Instead of artificially qualifying customers, it adopted a “conversation readiness” mindset by simply talking to customers at events, in surveys, and via the website, asking them if they wanted to engage a seller.
 Customers were not pushed to a seller unless they were ready—and they loved it.
 From fewer leads overall, the company experienced four times more opportunities and a doubling of account engagement.